AdobeDocs/audience-manager.en/help/using/features/destinations/key-value-pairs.md

 ---
-description: A [!DNL key-value pair] consists of related elements  A key, which is a constant that defines the data set (e.g., gender, color, price) and a value, which is a variable that belongs to the set (e.g., male/female, green, 100).
+description: A [!DNL key-value pair] consists of related elements: A key, which is a constant that defines the data set (e.g., gender, color, price) and a value, which is a variable that belongs to the set (e.g., male/female, green, 100).
 Destination Builder sends data formatted as key-value pairs.
 solution: Audience Manager
 title: Standard and Serial [!DNL Key-value pairs]
 uuid: 43789419-5b3f-4e62-b2e0-2722340bdd41